• Menu

 This is a grey area, and you’re going to have to take it up with the community’s HOA guidelines.
 Most communities want permanent residents, not renters, to help foster connections among neighbors, so renting out the home in general is a rare opportunity.
 In order to maintain the themes and personality of a community, renters under 55 aren’t often permitted.

-Decide if a 55+ Community is Right for You
+Is a 55+ Community is Right for You?

 The rules and regulations can vary from community to community, so you’ll need to do some research in order to find the best fit.
 Just remember that you can always reach out to a community representative to help answer any questions you may have.